TheSinc/BadmintonAce/Ace D4/ESP32 Code/README.md

 ESP32 Software & Firmware for D4 of the launcher.
+The code is all working but I'm not happy with the quality of calibration.
+The code is also a bit of a mess but it's all here for your enjoyment!

 The code is for use in the Arduino IDE which is where the ESP32 is programed.